TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DependencyInjection/Index.rst

 exactly the same in *frontend*, *backend* and *CLI scope*.
 The same container instance may even be used for multiple requests.
 This is becoming more and more important nowadays with the core being able to execute sub requests.
-The only exception to this is the *install tool*: It uses a more basic container that "cannot fail".
-This difference is not important for extension developers however since they can't hook into the install tool at those places anyways.
+The only exception to this is the *Install Tool*: It uses a more basic container that "cannot fail".
+This difference is not important for extension developers however since they can't hook into the Install Tool at those places anyways.

 The Symfony container implementation is usually configured to actively scan the extension classes for needed injections.
-All it takes are just a couple of lines within file :file:`Services.yaml`.
-This should be done within all extensions that contain PHP classes and it is the fundamental setup we will outline in the following.
+All it takes are just a couple of lines within the :file:`Services.yaml` file.
+This should be done within all extensions that contain PHP classes and it is the fundamental setup we will outline in the following sections.

 For developers, it is important to understand that dealing with Symfony DI is an *early core bootstrap* thing.
 The system will fail upon misconfiguration, so